 \This material is based upon work supported by the National Science Foundation under Grant No. 0207081 in Computational Mathematics.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 Outline

-1. Introduction.

-- 2. Stochastic-Volatility Jump-Diffusion Model.

-- 3. European Option Prices.

-- 4. Computing Fourier integrals.

-- 5. Numerical Results.

-- 6. Conclusions.
+- 1. Introduction. - 2.
+Stochastic-Volatility Jump-Diffusion Model. - 3.
+European Option Prices. - 4.
+Computing Fourier integrals and Inverses. - 5.
+Numerical Results for Call and Put Options. - 6.
+Conclusions.

 1. Introduction